What is Responsible Tourism?

-Rule Four: Don’t Partake in Animal & Human Exploitation
+Responsible Tourism Rule Four: Don’t Partake in Animal & Human Exploitation

 You’ve probably seen them hundreds of times.
-Pictures on Facebook of western travelers riding elephants, petting sleepy looking tigers, and standing in the middle of a crowd of local children.
+Pictures on Facebook of Western travelers riding elephants, petting sleepy looking tigers, and standing in the middle of a crowd of local children.
 They make for nice pictures, unless you know the realities of elephant parks, tiger temples, and many orphanages abroad.

 Animal attractions are BIG business in many places in the world.
 Young backpackers, traveling families, and honeymooners are all in love with the idea of getting up close and personal with a wild animal, and who can really blame them?
 We love animals too.
 We’ve even found ourselves on a boat tour in Panama with a driver stalking a lone dolphin for about 20 minutes just so we could all catch a brief glimpse of the beautiful animal.
 It was one of those WTF? moments for us.
 The dolphin clearly didn’t want to be chased around by a boat full of gawking tourist leaking fumes and fuel all over its home.
 Seeing a dolphin might be a “once in a lifetime” experience for us, but these animals likely deal with this kind of intrusion on a regular basis.
 We felt terrible for that poor dolphin, and vowed never to take another tour of that nature again.